 But so what if Filipinos have CM, and so what if they’ve had CM for generations?
 Is having CM such a bad thing?

-Although we have continued to improve our understanding of CM, there are still plenty more research questions that we need to explore concerning CM and its implications.
-I truly hope that the tools we have now will make it easier for us to engage in these explorations, and that more Filipinos will take up the task of tackling these questions.
+Although we have continued to improve our understanding of CM, there are still plenty of research questions that we still need to explore concerning CM and its implications.
+I truly hope that the tools we have now will make it easier for us to engage in these explorations and that more Filipinos will take up the task of tackling these questions.